Tersect-Browser/Tersect-browser/README.md

 ### Installing Python dependencies
 The python dependencies available in conda are listed in the requirements.txt in `/tersect-browser/backend/src/scripts`

-Some dependencies are available with [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) as tersect browser  originally managed its virtual environment with pip related virtual managers like venv.
+Some dependencies are available with [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) as Tersect Browser  originally managed its virtual environment with pip related virtual managers like venv.

 These dependencies are present in the requirements.venv.txt in `/tersect-browser/backend/src/scripts`